DVM/PhD and DVM/MS Programs

 - English proficiency test scores (e.g. TOEFL, MELAB, or IELTS), if applicable.

 What to expect

 Graduates of our combined degree programs are skilled in both clinical veterinary medicine and in research.
 The DVM/PhD training prepares you to be independent scientists capable of leading and directing hypothesis-driven research teams.
 The DVM/MS program instills research aptitude and technical expertise for translational and applied scientific investigations.

 Plan of Study

-We offer two options for formal DVM/PhD study.
-Under the concurrent option, you will complete the first two years of the DVM curriculum, then transfer to the PhD program.
-Following defense of your original PhD thesis, you will return to the DVM program to complete clinical training and degree requirements.
-Alternatively, you may complete all DVM requirements before entering the PhD program full time.
+- Concurrent option: complete the first five semesters of the DVM curriculum and then transfer to the PhD program.
+After completing the defense of the PhD program, students will return to the DVM program to complete clinical training and degree requirements.

 Students will complete the DVM program before completing one additional year of MS research and coursework.